shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 </div>

 # Results and Discussion

+We used the following metrics for our classification:
+1) Precision
+2) Recall
+3) F1 score
+4) Accuracy

+The confusion matrix for the classification problem in hand is as shown below:

+*XXX confusion matrix image XXX*

+The values of above reported metrics for our classification problem are as follows:
+Precision =
+Recall =
+F1 score =
+Accuracy =

 <!-- Results include a comparative analysis of all classification models (ResNet-45/50/101, VGG-16, Inceptionv3, EfficientNet) trained and tested for identifying expiry dates and classifying items.